 It is famous for its giant reclining Buddha that lies within the temple.
 This is one of my favorite temples in Bangkok.
 In addition to one of the largest reclining Buddhas in the world, Wat Pho also holds four pretty impressive Stupas that are dedicated to past kings of Thailand.
 King Rama, I, II, III, and IV each is represented by massive Stupas that are covered in intricate and colorful tile work.

-The grounds of the temple are impressive too, and the whole place is looked after by much larger-than-life-stone warrior statues.
-The temple is also said to be the birthplace of Thai massage, and you can get an original massage on the temple grounds for about 400-500 baht.
+The temple grounds are impressive too, and the whole place is looked after by much larger-than-life-stone warrior statues.
+The temple is also said to be the birthplace of Thai massage, and you can get an original massage on the temple grounds.
 Wat Pho is a must-visit on any Bangkok itinerary, and most people spend between 1-1:30 hours at Wat Pho.

 Cost: 100 Baht – The grounds are open 24 hours, but the temples close at 6:30 pm.
 The dress code is more lenient.
 They provide free sarong for women to cover their knees/shoulders.